 - Amnesty International: Discrimination

-- All Abroad: What About Discrimination, For Asian/Pacific Islander Americans
+- All Abroad: What About Discrimination for Asian American and Pacific Islander Students

-- All Abroad: What About Discrimination, For Latin@/Hispanic Americans
+- All Abroad: What About Discrimination for Hispanic and Latinx Americans

 Education Abroad in the International Programs Office (IPO) strives to provide equal opportunity to all students who wish to study abroad.
 All study abroad experiences require a degree of flexibility on the part of the student and students with disabilities may need to redefine or alter some aspects of their independence when studying abroad.
 For example, in some countries, disability management may be culturally based (e.g. relying on personal or familial connections) rather than the U.S.-based procedural model for accommodation.
 Accessibility and levels of accommodation will vary by country, university, and program.
 Researching accessibility and planning for accommodation are key to a successful study abroad experience.

 Laws regarding disability and disability services vary by country; accessibility with regards to public facilities also vary by country.
 A university abroad may or may not be adequately equipped to service students with disabilities.
 Education Abroad will assist any student in negotiating accommodations with universities, residences, and transportation.
 Whether you require wheelchair access, sign-language translation, or extra time on examinations, developing a plan is key to a smooth transition abroad.
 Please note that unlike in the US, you may need to pay for part of the costs of accommodations while abroad.
 Since this is a complex issue, we highly recommend including the cost of any arranged accommodation early on in the discussion.

 Make a short list of the places you would like to study, regardless of accessibility or disability concerns.

 Meet with an Education Abroad advisor in IPO to discuss programs of interest and the likelihood of accommodation in programs on your list.